mgp/book-notes/adversaries-into-allies.markdown

 * When parties involved are defining a word differently, they may not even know what they are disagreeing about.
 * Look out for words that are subjective, like "soon," "often," "later," "nearby," and "long" and ask for clarification.

+#### Chapter 14: Accept the Responsibility for Communication

+* When it comes to effective communication, the onus is on us to be sure that the other person understands our point, want, or need.
+* Because we come from different belief systems, the chances of someone knowing what we want without us clarifying are very slim.
+* Avoid giving or accepting mixed messages, such as saying contradictory things, or contradictory body language.

+#### Chapter 15: The Importance of Conscious Awareness

+* When you disagree or feel offended by someone, ask if your feelings are being filtered through your paradigm, or if you're making a decision about that person based on limited information.
+* When you are consciously aware, you can think and act out of strength and choice instead of unconsciously accepted programming.

+#### Chapter 16: Persona or Not?
+How Do You Know?

+* Give people the benefit of the doubt; judging favorably hurts no one, helps everyone, and simply makes a lot more sense.
+* Much of what we take personally isn't personal, but the result of transferring our belief system onto others.
+* Use an "I message" to determine if something was personal: "I felt hurt...
+I took it personally...
+For my own clarification, I'd like to ask you about it."